 - Tie a second overhand knot bypassing both ends back over the loop.

 - Moisten both ends and pull them slowly to tighten both ends.

 - Finish by cutting the excess line.

-Now, how to put a fishing line on a baitcasting reel with a monofilament fishing line?
+It’s time to learn how to how to put a fishing line on a baitcasting reel with a monofilament fishing line.

 - Long screwdriver

 1. Attach your baitcasting reel to a rod